 - Interactive walkthroughs that help users navigate Salesforce Lightning in real-time, avoiding any break on the workflow and clearing queries at the moment of need.

-- The ability to turn walkthroughs into multi-format content which makes content creation code-free and simple.
+- The ability to turn walkthroughs into multi-format content makes content creation code-free and simple.
 Updation is automatic as and when you make changes to the walkthroughs.

 - Knowledge base aggregation and contextualization, making help content easily accessible to the user.